Exploring the Design Space of Diffusion Bridge Models: Introduction

 \section{Introduction}

-Denoising Diffusion Models (DDMs) create a stochastic process to transition Gaussian noise into a target distribution~\citep{song2019generative, ho2020denoising, song2020score}.
-Building upon this, diffusion bridge-based models (DBMs) have been developed to transport between two arbitrary distributions, $\pi_T$ and $\pi_0$, including Bridge Matching~\citep{peluchetti2023non}, Flow Matching~\citep{lipman2022flow}, and Stochastic Interpolants~\citep{albergo2023stochastic}.
-Compared to DDMs, DBMs offer greater versatility for tasks such as I2I translation~\citep{linqizhouDenoisingDiffusionBridge2023, liu2023i2sb}.
-This advantage arises because using a Gaussian prior often fails to incorporate sufficient knowledge about the target distribution.
+Denoising Diffusion Models (DDMs) and flow matching create a stochastic process to transition Gaussian noise into a target distribution~\citep{song2019generative, ho2020denoising, song2020score, lipman2022flow}.
+Building upon this, diffusion bridge-based models (DBMs) have been developed to transport between two arbitrary distributions, $\pi_T$ and $\pi_0$, including I2SB \citep{liu2023i2sb}, DSBM \citep{yifengshiDiffusionSchrOdinger2023}, DDBM \citep{linqizhouDenoisingDiffusionBridge2023}, DBIM \cite{zheng2024diffusion}, Bridge Matching~\citep{peluchetti2023non}.
+DBMs achieve superior image quality in I2I translation compared to DDMs~\citep{linqizhouDenoisingDiffusionBridge2023, liu2023i2sb, albergo2023stochasticdatacoupling}, primarily because the distance between source and target image distributions is typically smaller than that between Gaussian and target distributions.

-In general, there are two primary design philosophies for DBMs.
-The first involves deriving a pinned process \citep{yifengshiDiffusionSchrOdinger2023} from a given reference process (e.g., Brownian motion) via Doob's $h$-transform, and then constructing a bridge to approach it ~\citep{linqizhouDenoisingDiffusionBridge2023, peluchetti2023non}.
-The second regime aims to directly design a bridge based on a specified transition kernel~\citep{lipman2022flow, albergo2023stochastic}.
-While the former also results in a transition kernel, the mean and variance in the kernel are \textit{coupled}, which limits the design flexibility for possible bridges.
-In this work, we follow the second fashion and further propose the Stochasticity Control (SC) mechanism, which facilitates easier tuning and leads to enhanced performance across a variety of tasks.
-Our main contributions are as follows:

-\begin{itemize} \item We introduce the \textbf{Stochasticity-controlled Diffusion Bridge} (SDB), a generalized framework that adopts a transition kernel-based design philosophy to elucidate the design space of DBMs.
-Notably, this framework not only encompasses other mainstream DBMs such as DDBM \citep{linqizhouDenoisingDiffusionBridge2023} and I2SB \citep{liu2023i2sb}, but also DDMs like EDM \citep{karras2022elucidating}, as detailed in Table \ref{tab:design_space}.

-\item A \textbf{Stochasticity Control} (SC) mechanism is proposed by adding noise into the base distribution, designing a noise schedule for the transition kernel, and regulating the drift term in the sampling SDEs.
-In addition, we explore \textbf{score reparameterization} and the \textbf{discretization schemes} of sampling SDEs to mitigate singularity during training and sampling.
-These combined strategies lead to significant improvements in training stability, sampling efficiency, output quality, and conditional diversity.

-\item Experimental results show that our sampler operates $5 \times$ faster than the DDBM sampler and achieves a lower FID score using the same pretrained models.
-When trained from scratch, our model sets a new benchmark for image quality, requiring only $5$ function evaluations to reach an FID of $0.89$.
-Furthermore, by introducing noise into the base distribution, we significantly enhance the diversity of synthetic images, resulting in a greater variety of colors and textures. \end{itemize}